Get SkipTo.js Extensions

 Source Code

-“Skip to Landmarks and Headings” is open source software and the code can be found at the GitHub SkipTo Extension repository.
+“Skip to Landmarks and Headings” is open source software and the code can be found at the GitHub SKipTo Extension repository.